Horbenkodev/hugo-blog/content/posts/5-surprising-ways-educational-apps-can-help-improve-students-performance/index.md

 industries:
   - elearning
 ---
 A lot has been said about how educational apps help students.
-And you probably would not be going for <a href="https://anadea.info/solutions/e-learning-software-development" target="_blank">educational software development services</a> if there was no demand for such apps, so surely they carry some meaningful benefits for users.
+And you probably would not be going for <a href="https://anadea.info/solutions/e-learning-software-development" target="_blank">eLearning software development services</a> if there was no demand for such apps, so surely they carry some meaningful benefits for users.
 However, this is not the subject of today’s article.
 The subject is how to improve user experience with your app so that both users and you can benefit from it even more.

 You will find this post useful if: